 The Black Widow movie was not able to have the same impact as some of the movies in earlier phases of the MCU.
 Although there were quite some amazing moments in the film, most of them involved Taskmaster (who could have been one of the greatest MCU Villains, just like he is in Marvel Comics).
 In the MCU taskmaster is a futuristic cyborg who was initially controlled by General Dreykov.

 It’s almost uncertain now whether we will see Taskmaster in upcoming movies may we get a closer look at the character’s personality and motivation now that she’s once again in control of her own destiny remains the same.

 Whatever happens though, there’s no doubt whatsoever about her raw strength and incredible combat skills, the latter of which is built around her ability to mimic perfectly her opponent’s move.

 Spider-Man has fought some of the coolest and strongest MCU Villains around who often have scientific backgrounds, and Spider-Man No Way Home features from the cream of the crop.
 With villains like Doc Ock, Lizard, Sand Man, and Electro as convenient distractions, Green Goblin is able to sneak past everyone, relatively unnoticed, and effectively gains the upper hand on not just one, but 3 Spider-Man and also Doctor Strange.

-When Norman Osborn losses a mental battle with his dark side, his unsympathetic alter ego gets to come out and play, equipped with his nearly impenetrable armor, glorious Goblin Glider, superman abilities, and malicious intent.
+When Norman Osborn loses a mental battle with his dark side, his unsympathetic alter ego gets to come out and play, equipped with his nearly impenetrable armor, glorious Goblin Glider, superman abilities, and malicious intent.